The great Australian deck comes in many shapes and sizes – sundecks, pool surrounds, verandahs, private courtyards, gazebos, walkways.

 Futurewood is one of the leaders in this category, and their CleverDeck carries a ten year warranty against rotting or termite damage.
-They also offer an easy to install DIY option in the form of 300mm square deck tiles.
+They also offer an easy to install DIY option in the form of 300mm square deck tiles (product no longer available).

 When comparing decking materials, think environment, endurance, expense and easy maintenance.
 Because decks are for leisure, and there’s nothing relaxing about looking at another chore waiting for your attention.